Saric-Group/BSS2024_LAMMPS_Task/README.md

 ## Visualising trajectories

 In order to *see* your resulting engulfment trajectories you will need a visualisation tool such as [Ovito](https://www.ovito.org) which can be downloaded and installed following the intructions at [this website](https://www.ovito.org/manual/installation.html).
+You can then load [this file](visualise.ovito) into Ovito and adjust the trajectory path to visualise the simulation results.